WMBEdmands/simExTargId/README.md

 [HTMLvignette](http://bit.ly/2rUQSAk)

-**simExTargId** has so far only been tested with Agilent (.d) and Thermo (.RAW/.raw) data files but depending on interest could be readily extended to other instrument manufacturers.
+**simExTargId** has so far only been tested with Agilent (.d) and Thermo (.RAW/.raw) data files on a computer running Windows but depending on interest could be readily extended to other instrument manufacturers and may well already function on an OSX or Linux based operating system.

 ## Details